timfennis/apply/README.md

 ### Option (Maybe)

 The Option monad is a modern rewrite of `schmittjoh/php-option` which can be found [here](https://github.com/schmittjoh/php-option).
-It's designed to be mostly compatible with it's interface.
+It's designed to be mostly compatible with its interface.

 Suggestions are welcome.